apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/special-api/transaction/seata.en.md

 Modify the `file.conf` and `registry.conf` files of Seata as required.

-### Usage restrictions
+## Usage restrictions

 ShardingSphere's Seata integration does not support isolation levels.

 ShardingSphere's Seata integration places the obtained Seata global transaction into the thread's local variables.
 And `org.apache.seata.spring.annotation.GlobalTransactionScanner` uses Dynamic Proxy to enhance the method.
-This means that users should never use the `io.seata:seata-spring-boot-starter` annotation for ShardingSphere's DataSource.
+This means that users should never use the `io.seata:seata-all` Java annotation for ShardingSphere's DataSource.
-That is, when using ShardingSphere's Seata integration, users should avoid using the Maven dependency of `io.seata:seata-spring-boot-starter`.
+That is, when using ShardingSphere's Seata integration, users should avoid using the Java API of `io.seata:seata-all`.

-For ShardingSphere data source, discuss 5 situations,
+For ShardingSphere data source, discuss 6 situations,

 1. Manually obtain the `java.sql.Connection` instance created from the ShardingSphere data source, and manually calling the `setAutoCommit()`, `commit()` and `rollback()` methods is allowed.